publicscience/argos/readme.md

 (shallowthought-env) $ python setup.py install
 (shallowthought-env) $ cd .. && rm -rf mwlib_simple
 ```

+You should be able to import and use the unofficial port like you would
+the official library (limited to the parsing functions, of course).

 ## MongoDB
 To setup and run MongoDB ([download](http://www.mongodb.org/downloads)):